med-guebli/JustMapJS/README.md

 # JustMapJS

-JustMap is a javascript library that provides a function to map a JSON object to a view.
+JustMap is a javascript library to map JSON objects to views.

 ## Getting Started